ajmeyghani/bookly/readme.md

 # Getting Started

-- Install with `npm i bookly -g`
+- Install with `npm i bookly2 -g`
-- Create a new project with `bookly new docname`
+- Create a new project with `bookly2 new docname`
 - Go to your book folder: `cd docname`
 - Update the book name in `./config.js` if you need to.
 - Update `book.txt`